4 Useful And Easy Tips To Help Settle Your Baby

-While some babies take to it like a duck to water, others find slipping into a peaceful slumber a little harder.
+While some babies take to it like a duck to water, it can be more difficult to settle some babies than others.
 And that’s ok because every baby is different.

 Unfortunately, there’s no one-size-fits-all when it comes to settling your baby.
 What works for some, won’t work for others.
 Because having a parenting manual drop out of the sky and into our laps would just be too easy.